HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 ####Nasality
 Vowels may be produced with with nasal resonation.
 Nasality is indicated with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
 Typographically this mark appears in the center of the character (as apposed to the European style of having the mark appear to the right edge of the character).

-####Dipthongs
+####Diphthongs
-Dipthongs occur and are indicated as a sequence of contrasting orthographical vowels.
+Diphthongs occur and are indicated as a sequence of contrasting orthographical vowels.

 ###Diacritics
 There are two kinds of diacritics used in the orthography.
 These are used in combination with vowels and nasals.
 Vowels are optionally marked for nasality with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
-Vowel and nasal base charactars may also optionally appear with an [acute accent](https://en.wikipedia.org/wiki/Acute_accent) ⟨ ´ ⟩ indicating high tone on the vowel or nasal.
-Vowels are also reapeaded orthographicaly when they are contrastive for length.
+Vowel and nasal base characters may also optionally appear with an [acute accent](https://en.wikipedia.org/wiki/Acute_accent) ⟨ ´ ⟩ indicating high tone on the vowel or nasal.
+Vowels are also repeated orthographically when they are contrastive for length.

-Since Navajo uses a four vowel system (at least orthographically), the use of diacritics creats the following permutations.
+Since Navajo uses a four vowel system (at least orthographically), the use of diacritics creates the following permutations.

 * ⟨ a, á, ą, ą́, e, é, ę, ę́, i, í, į, į́, o, ó, ǫ, ǫ́, n, ń ⟩

+When length is considered as a factor for creating permutations, the following combinations should also be considered.
+That is, these permutations represent what is argued to be a single phoneme.
+If one holds that a "letter" is a graphical representations of a phoneme, then these would count as "letters".
+However, as typographical characters these permutations range from digraphs to sexigraphs.

 * ⟨ aa, áa, aá, áá, ąą, ą́ą, ąą́, ą́ą́ ⟩
 * ⟨ ee, ée, eé, éé, ęę, ę́ę, ęę́, ę́ę́ ⟩
 * ⟨ ii, íi, ií, íí, įį, į́į, įį́, į́į́ ⟩